ezsystems/commerce-documentation/docs/getting_started/installation_and_configuration_faqs.md

 # Installation and configuration FAQ

-## What configuration is required in order to communicate with ERP?
+## What configuration is required to communicate with ERP?

 In order to communicate with ERP you have to make sure, that: